team-reflect/beginning-of-infinity/notes/Preface.md

 [[Science]] is the practice of finding good [[Explanation]]s, statements about what is there, what it does, and how and why. [[Morality]] is about the problem of what to do next and, more generally, what sort of life to lead, and what sort of world to want.
 Both are explanatory, rational, and objective.

 There are lots of misconceptions about where scientific theories are derived from.
 A popular one is [[Empiricism]], that we derive theories from our senses.
 Another one is [[Inductivism]] (the future will resemble the past). [[Testability]] is also generally accepted as a defining characteristic of the scientific method.
-All are misconceptions, there are many examples of valid theories that violate each of them.
+All are misconceptions.
+There are many examples of valid theories that violate each of them.
 In reality theories are born from [[Conjecture]] and honed through [[Criticism]].
-Not all theories can be tested.
+And not all theories can be tested.
 Instead, they can only be evaluated by whether or not they're [[Good Explanation]]s.

 [[Good Explanation]]s objectively differ from [[Bad Explanation]]s because they are [[Hard to vary]].
 Explanations are inherently error prone (see [[Fallibilism]]) which is why we need [[Criticism]] and [[Error Correction]].
 Explanations can have unbounded [[Reach]] (i.e. apply to solve unforeseen problems).

 TODO - [[Universality]]

-All [[Problems]] can be solved with the right [[Explanation]]s limited only by the laws of nature.
+All [[Problems]] can be solved with the right explanations limited only by the laws of nature.
 However the search for [[Explanation]]s will create new problems.
 Hence problems are inevitable.

-Once those explanations are recorded somewhere, (such as on papyrus scrolls, DNA strands, hard-disks) they become [[Knowledge]].
-There are only two known processes of creating [[Knowledge]]: thoughts of [[People]] and biological [[Evolution]].
-They have some key differences (e.g. speed of replication, iteration, and progress).

 Once those explanations are recorded somewhere they become [[Knowledge]].
 For billions of years [[Knowledge Creation]] was limited to our biological [[Evolution]], slow and random changes over time inscribed in our DNA.
 Then 7000 years ago we invented language, 5000 years ago writing, 582 years ago printing-presses, and very recently computers and hard-drives.
 Each stage has been a step change up in the rate of knowledge creation, especially the jump from biological evolution to the thoughts of [[People]].